Varanasi

 Swayambhu of Lord Hanuman

 Sri Tulsidasji put forward another request to his Lord- that He should bless all those who come to this spot.
-Lord Hanumanji affirmed that he shall oblige his wishes by giving blessing to bakthas here in the very same place.
+Lord Hanumanji affirmed that he shall oblige his wishes by giving the blessing to bakthas here in the very same place.
 It is believed that as per the desire of Sri Tulsidasji, Sri Hanumanji has self-assumed (swayambhu) form and gives his blessings to one and all the bakthas coming here with faith.

 Sri Sankata Mochan Hanuman